29 online energizers for more engaging meetings

 After a sequence of four shakes, two shakes then one shake of each limb, you end the exercise with a big cheer while inviting everyone to do a signature move – whatever feels right for them!
 It is worth confirming with all participants that they are comfortable with a short activity that requires physical movement while standing/sitting in front of the screen.
 Have a plan B in your back pocket if people can’t perform this activity or aren’t comfortable – energizers work best when everyone is onboard!

-Talking about wishes and dreams can be a great way to energise a room and get people talking.
+Talking about wishes and dreams can be a great way to energize a room and get people talking.
 In this virtual energizer, participants are encouraged to choose three wishes and discuss them with the group.

 We find one great approach is to use an online whiteboard or Google Doc and invite people to post a GIF or an image that best represents each of their wishes.
 Other participants can then leave comments or sticky notes to guess what they represent!
 Encouraging your group to be creative and find GIFs or images that speak to them personally can be a great way to help a team bond and generate conversation.
 Timebox this part of the exercise to create a bit of pressure and get people moving quickly!